Azure/application-gateway-kubernetes-ingress/docs/setup/install-new.md

 ### Required Command Line Tools

-We recommend the use of Cloud Shell for all command line operations below.
-Launch your personal Cloud Shell from shell.azure.com or by clicking the link:
+We recommend the use of [Azure Cloud Shell](https://shell.azure.com/) for all command line operations below.
+Launch your shell from shell.azure.com or by clicking the link:

 [![Embed launch](https://shell.azure.com/images/launchcloudshell.png "Launch Azure Cloud Shell")](https://shell.azure.com)